upavadi/TngApi_shortcodeConstructor/README.md

-# TNG SHORTCODES CONSTRUCTOR Version 1.0 FOR WORDPRESS
+# TNG SHORTCODES CONSTRUCTOR VERSION 1.0 FOR WORDPRESS

 ## License
 The code is licenced under the [MIT licence](http://opensource.org/licenses/MIT)